 |home - about - schedule - assignments - latex - handouts - references - Renate Scheidler|

 What would you want to see in a secure e-mail system?
 File transfer program?
 Social networking site?
 How do you guarantee that an e-mail originates from a legitimate sender and isn't a spoofing attempt?
 How can you ensure that your private files have not been accessed by unauthorized users?
 Or prevent hackers from tampering with your Facebook page?
-Cryptography works toward providing solutions to these types of questions.
+Cryptography is the foundation for solutions to these types of questions.

-The main objective of this course is to provide students with a thorough understanding of the fundamentals of and current best practices in cryptography.
-Students who have completed this course will have a solid grasp, including practical experience, of the basic cryptographic primitives and their proper usage.
-The learning outcomes for this course can be found on the course information sheets for CPSC 418 and PMAT 418, available on the handouts page.
+The main objective of this pair of courses is to provide students with a thorough understanding of the fundamentals of and current best practices in cryptography.
+Students who have completed either course will have a solid grasp, including some practical experience, of the basic cryptographic primitives and their proper usage.
+The learning outcomes for the two courses can be found in the course information sheets for CPSC 418 and MATH 318, available on the handouts page.

 |Required Knowledge and Skills|

 This course combines aspects from both mathematics and computer science.
 In addition to a sufficient level of mathematical maturity, knowledge of the following mathematical topics is assumed:

 The main primitives required for cryptographic applications will be presented during the lectures.
 Written problem-based assignment questions (for all students) will lead to further exploration of the underlying theory and of the practical and security issues.
 Programming questions (for CPSC 418 students) will provide hands-on experience in writing cryptographic software.
 Mathematical questions (for MATH 318) will enhance students' in-depth understanding of the mathematical foundations.
 Writing assignments (for both courses) will hone students' technical and scientific writing skills as well as provide experience reading and assessing cryptographic literature.